 Ricardo Cavolo, visited our campus February 17-22, 2016

-The Spanish painter and illustrator, whose murals are in Madrid, Montreal, Hong Kong, Paris, Kiev, and other cities around the world conducted a watercolor painting workshop with students, presented on his work in the Kittredge Gallery during an interview Double-Visions, and participated in a panel, Public Art: Planting Seeds and Starting Fires with artist Eroyn Franklin and arts administrator Amy McBride.
+The Spanish painter and illustrator, whose murals are in Madrid, Montreal, Hong Kong, Paris, Kyiv (Kiev), and other cities around the world conducted a watercolor painting workshop with students, presented on his work in the Kittredge Gallery during an interview Double-Visions, and participated in a panel, Public Art: Planting Seeds and Starting Fires with artist Eroyn Franklin and arts administrator Amy McBride.

 Alumnus Alexander Keyes '10, Sculpture, exhibited his work titled "